JeroMe9496/support/GITHUB/README.md

 2. #### Open *.gitignore* file with your Editor and write inside the name of the files or folders you want to ignore.

-   Examples (do this only if these files/folders exists, of course):
+   Examples (do this only if these files/folders exists):

    ```sh
    bla-bla/